Dog Day Afternoon: Final scene

 The start of the final scene at the bank was shot on a 40 F night with wind.
 Pacino was sprinkled with water to simulate sweat; Lumet mixed the artificial sweat himself, as he felt that the makeup crews often used it in excess, or that it was insufficient.
 The director used a mixture of glycerin and water that he learned to make during the shooting of 12 Angry Men.
 The mixture lasted longer and allowed him better continuity throughout the scenes.

 Harris directed the scene of the caravan that headed to Kennedy Airport from a helicopter.
 A plane and squad cars on the tarmac were used.
 Senator Jacob Javits, an acquaintance of Lumet, facilitated the negotiations with the Port Authority of New York and New Jersey.
 The production team was given one day to shoot in an area of the airport that was not a terminal.
 The international flights that headed to the main runway had to go around the shooting location.
 Lumet directed the scene at the airport from the ground.
 He chose to cut from the close-up after Sal was shot and a gun was held to Sonny's head, to a long shot; the view presented a panorama of the scene at the airport.
 Lumet centered on Pacino and ordered the crew to roll Cazale on a stretcher to be visible by the actor.
 Pacino used the image to improvise his reaction.

 The shooting was completed three weeks ahead of schedule.
-After editing the film, Lumet and Allen felt that the slow-paced scene of Sonny writing his testament conflicted with the rest of the fast-moving sequences, so they decided to restore six to seven minutes of discarded footage to balance the tempo of the film.
+After editing the film, Lumet and Allen felt that the slow-paced scene of Sonny 'dictating' his will/testament conflicted with the rest of the fast-moving sequences, so they decided to restore six to seven minutes of discarded footage to balance the tempo of the film.
 Lumet stated the scene of the last will was the reason for his decision to work on the film; he considered it "moving", but worried about the audience laughing at it.
 His worries were based on what he considered "the defensive attitude on sexual subjects": to avoid it, he focused on portraying emotional performances by the actors throughout the film.
 Lumet had access to the footage of Wojtowicz and Eden's ceremony, originally broadcast by Channel 5 at the time of the robbery, which featured Wojtowicz in his army uniform presenting a wedding ring with a flash cube to Eden, who wore a wedding dress.
 Wojtowicz's mother and eight male bridesmaids were present.
 Lumet planned to use it in the film; the scene would have featured the footage broadcast on a television in the bank, but he decided not to include it, as he felt it would be "unrecoverable" and that the audiences would not "take the rest of the movie seriously".